Azure/azure-functions-sql-extension/test/README.md

  ## Adding New Integration Tests

-    When addiing a new integration test for a function, make sure to add the function in all supported languages (Under samples\/samples-\<language\> in samples project) unless the test is specific to some language(s).
-All Integration tests must have atleast a SupportedLanguage input parameter that specifies the language the test runs against.
+    When adding a new integration test for a function follow these steps:

+    1. First decide where the function being used for the test is going to go.
+If this is demonstrating valid functionality that customers may find useful then it should go under the samples folder.
+If it is demonstrating an error case or something similar then it should go under the test/Integration folder
+    2. Within either of those folders are a number of sub-folders with the name samples-\<language> or test-\<language>.
+You will need to make a version of the function for each of the currently supported languages - skipping any that don't apply to your sample (for example if you're verifying a language feature that only exists in one particular language.
+These functions should all be functionally identical - given the same input they should return the same output
+    3. The function should have the FunctionName be the same as the class name
+    4. After the functions are created then add the test itself to either SqlInputBindingIntegrationTests.ts or SqlOutputBindingIntegrationTests.ts.
+See below for the various attributes, parameters and setup that are required for each test

      ### SqlInlineData attribute:

-     SqlInlineData attribute is a custom attribute derived from Xunit Data attribute and it supplies the SupportedLanguage parameter to the test for the test to run against.
-By default any test decorated with the [SqlInline] attribute will be run against each supported language in the SupportedLanguages enum.
+     SqlInlineData attribute is a custom attribute derived from Xunit Data attribute and it supplies the SupportedLanguage parameter to the test for the test to run against in addition to any other data parameters included.
+By default any test decorated with the [SqlInlineData] attribute will be run against each supported language in the SupportedLanguages enum.

-      ### UnsupportedLanguages attribute:
-      UnsupportedLanguages attribute accepts a list of coma separated languages that are not supported for the test.
-For example, if a test is not relevant to a specific language or if the function is not yet available in the samples-\<language>, we should use UnsupportedLanguages attribute and specify the language(s) for exclusion.

-      Below are some examples on how to use the attributes.

-    1. Use [Theory] and [SqlInlineData] attributes over the test and pass in the test variables except the language variable.
+     How to use: Add [Theory] and [SqlInlineData] attributes over the test and pass in the test variables except the language variable.
      [SqlInlineData] runs the test with the given parameters against all supported languages.

-     Ex: When the test doesn't have any input paraneters:
+     Ex: When the test doesn't have any input parameters:
      ```
         [Theory]
         [SqlInlineData()]
         public async void GetProductsByCostTest(SupportedLanguages lang)
         {
+               this.StartFunctionHost(nameof(<FUNCTIONNAME>), lang); // Replace <FUNCTIONNAME> with the class name of the function this test is running against
-            // test code
+            // test code here
-            // test assertions
-            // Assert.Equal(expectedResponse, actualResponse, StringComparer.OrdinalIgnoreCase);
         }
     ```
-      Ex: When the test has paramters:
+      Ex: When the test has parameters:

     ```
         [Theory]
         [SqlInlineData(0, 0)]
         public async void GetProductsByCostTest(int n, int cost, SupportedLanguages lang)
         {
+            this.StartFunctionHost(nameof(<FUNCTIONNAME>), lang); // Replace <FUNCTIONNAME> with the class name of the function this test is running against
-            // test code
+            // test code here
-            // test assertions ->
-            // Assert.Equal(expectedResponse, actualResponse, StringComparer.OrdinalIgnoreCase);
         }
     ```

+    ### UnsupportedLanguages attribute:

+    UnsupportedLanguages attribute accepts a list of coma separated languages that are not supported for the test.
+For example, if a test is not relevant to a specific language or if the function is not yet available in the samples-\<language>, we should use UnsupportedLanguages attribute and specify the language(s) for exclusion.

+    Below is an example on how to use the attribute.

-    2. Use [UnsupportedLanguages] attribute over the test to specify the list of languages that the test must not run against.
+    Use [UnsupportedLanguages] attribute over the test to specify the list of languages that the test must not run against  and add a comment on why the language is not supported.
-    Ex:

     ```
         [Theory]
         [SqlInlineData()]
         [UnsupportedLanguages(SupportedLanguages.JavaScript)] // Collectors are only available in C#
         public void AddProductsCollectorTest(SupportedLanguages lang)
         {
+            this.StartFunctionHost(nameof(<FUNCTIONNAME>), lang); // Replace <FUNCTIONNAME> with the class name of the function this test is running against
-            // test code
+            // test code here
-            // test assertions ->
-        // Assert.Equal(5000, this.ExecuteScalar("SELECT COUNT(1) FROM Products"));
         }
      ```